-When comparing genders, more males reported heroin as a primary substance of use than females, ranging between 78% in the WC and 100% in the CR and EC.
-In GT 59% and WC 54% of individuals who use heroin reported that they had received prior treatment.
-In the EC, there were no prior admissions for individuals who use heroin.
+When comparing genders, more males reported Heroin/ Opiates as a primary substance of use than females, ranging between 78% (WC) and 96% (NR).
+Heroin/Opiaterelated admissions were evenly distributed between males (50%) and females (50%) in the EC.
+In the WC the majority of individuals who use Heroin/Opiates reported that they had received prior treatment (81%).
+In the EC, an equal number of Heroin/Opiate-related admissions were first-time admissions (50%) and prior (repeat) admissions (50%).
+In the CR, there were no prior admissions for individuals who use Heroin/Opiates.

-Nyaope and whoonga are street names for heroin, often mixed with other regulated and unregulated substances.
+2 Nyaope and whoonga are street names for heroin, often mixed with other regulated and unregulated substances.
 In South Africa, it is usually sprinkled on cannabis and/or tobacco and the mixture is rolled into a cigarette or 'joint' and smoked.